 Welcome to the Abilene and Taylor County, Texas History Website

 In 2007 this site was dedicated to the history and stories of Abilene and Taylor County, Texas and the surrounding area.
 Here you could find stories about the history of the area, the people that made that history and the impact these people had on present day Abilene and Taylor County, Texas.
 The site was active with a variety of posts until around 2013.
-I always checked into the site whenever I was in the area seeing clients as part of my job as a consultant for Salesforce.
+I always checked into the site whenever I was in the area seeing clients as part of my job as a a Salesforce consultant.
 If you're not familiar with Salesforce; it is the world’s #1 CRM platform that employees can access entirely over the Internet.
 Everything is done through the cloud.
 It allows businesses and organizations to improve every aspect of their business across sales, marketing, customer service, social communities, analytics, and much more.
 A lot of businesses and organizations utilize Salesforce platforms.
 My job is to help clients customize the core CRM platform and / or develop their own apps.
 As a consequence I travel around the US a lot.
 I find it fascinating to learn about the area and people in which I am visiting.
 This particularly website offered more than just the weather and things to do.
 When www.abilenetexashistory.com disappeared from the web I was surprise.
 However, recently I discovered that the domain for AbileneTexasHistory.com was available, so I bought it with the goal of recreating some of its content from its archived pages.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with Abilene, Taylor County and the surrounding area of Texas.
 The next time I come through this area I won't find the most recent info on this isie, but it will continue to give me a feel for this area of Texas.

 March 8th, 2007